taybenlor/runno/packages/wasi/WASIX-PLAN.md

 This replaces the bespoke `stdin` `SharedArrayBuffer` with a generic syscall-bridge protocol; `stdin` becomes one opcode among many.

 On the main thread there is no bridge. `WASIX.start(...)` is still async — it awaits module fetch and instantiation — but once the guest is running, every provider call is invoked synchronously.
-An async provider wired into a main-thread `WASIX` fails at config time.
-Host picks the mode up front:
-`await WASIX.start(...)` for sync-only runs, `new WASIXWorkerHost(...)` for runs that need async providers.
+Host picks the mode up front: `await WASIX.start(...)` for runs where every provider is sync, or `new WASIXWorkerHost(...)` for runs where any provider may return a Promise.
+The types enforce the split — an async-capable provider passed to `WASIX(...)` is a type error.

 ## Thread / memory model